The earthquake resistance of Chateau Tongariro is still under evaluation - ExBulletin

 That information included its seismic status.

-“Until we receive a detailed seismic assessment, we don’t know the earthquake risk of the building.
+“Until we receive a detailed seismic assessment, we don’t know the earthquake risk with the building.
 We are currently treating the building as a seismic hazard until we know more.”

-Tully said the DOC is working with Kah on end-of-lease arrangements, so she can’t comment on whether the parties have reached an agreement on how Kah’s improvements to the building will be handled.
+KAH has not submitted its seismic assessment to the Department of Defense.

-The mansion’s parking lot is empty, but the maintenance staff is still doing routine checks and responding to urgent issues.
-Photo: RNZ/Matthew Theunissen
+Tully said the DoC has been working with Kah on end-of-tenancy arrangements, so she can’t comment on whether the parties have reached an agreement on how to handle Kah’s improvements to the building.

 The palace is still being maintained